-Search continues for Hazard man pulled away by currents at Laurel Lake
+‘Just imagine if it was your own’: family and officials continue search for man missing at Laurel Lake

 "So far we haven't had any luck," said Whitley County Emergency Management Director Danny Moses.

 Moses along with multiple others have been searching for Tyler.
-He added that they have used sonar and even helicopter.
+He added that they have used sonar and even a helicopter.

 "Hopefully we can locate him," Moses added.
 "Like I said, we'll be bringing dogs in, it's gonna be a help."